Mongolian economic growth slowed last year to 12.3 percent after moderating expansion in China curbed demand for its exports of coal.

 Mongolia’s economic growth has been driven by a mining boom and influx of capital to bankroll major projects, such as the $6 billion Oyu Tolgoi copper and gold mine operated by Rio Tinto Group.
 (RIO) A milestone was reached in December when the mine’s concentrator was turned on, starting a process that will allow the mine to export copper concentrate later this year.

 Mongolia’s other flagship project has not fared as well.
 Erdenes Tavan Tolgoi LLC, which is developing the nation’s largest coal field, has had to delay its initial public offering because of weak capital markets.
 In addition, the Mongolian government’s talks to bring in foreign investors including St. Louis-based Peabody Energy Corp.
-(BTU) and China’s Shenhua Group Corp. to develop the coal deposit have stretched 17 months without an agreement.
+(BTU:US) and China’s Shenhua Group Corp. to develop the coal deposit have stretched 17 months without an agreement.